-The Art of the Story kick-off program is a Story Slam Contest.
+The Art of the Story kick-off program is an Adult Story Slam Contest.
 This Slam is a competition within a set time limit, placing emphasis on a storytellers content and performance.
-The 2017 contest features David Alexander, Brian Belefant, Maura Doherty and Janis Collins.
+The 2018 contest features Ellen Wolfson, John Wylder, Kristin Olson-Huddle, and Maggie Lott.

 Each story must be an original work.
 First person, real life adventures are expected.
 Fiction, folktale/myths are not allowed.
 The four tellers each have 10 minutes to tell their story from memory.

 This Slam is judged by the audience!
-The winner receives a cash prize and the opportunity to tell a story at the Festival Finale April 8 at the Arts & Communication Magnet Academy auditorium in Beaverton.
+The winner receives a cash prize and the opportunity to tell a story at the Festival Finale May 5 at the Sherwood Center for the Arts.

 Ellen loves the art and honesty in storytelling and has performed with Urban Tellers, Seven Deadly Sins, Bold Voices, and most recently in Vancouver with Roar.
 She worked at Clackamas Community College as a faculty member in the Counseling Department for 37 years.
 She plays music in Chicamarimba, an all-women’s Portland marimba band and lives on 15 acres with her partner and sweet golden retriever.